Fast Conformer with Linearly Scalable Attention for Efficient Speech Recognition: Introduction

 \section{Introduction}

 Conformer is a Transducer (RNNT) model for automatic speech recognition (ASR) proposed by Gulati et al \cite{gulati2020conformer}.
 Conformer models obtain state-of-the-art results on multiple speech benchmarks\cite{guo2021espnet_conformer} thanks to their encoder architecture which combines depth-wise convolutional layer for local features and self-attention layer for global context.
-Conformers have also been rapidly adopted in industry, especially for streaming ASR on-device and in the cloud. \footnote{ \href{https://cloud. google.com/blog/products/ai-machine-learning/ google-cloud-updates-speech-api-models-for-improved-accuracy}{F. Beaufays, “Google Cloud launches new models for more accurate Speech AI”, 2022}. \href{https:// cloud.google.com/blog/products/ai-machine-learning/ speech-on-device-run-server-quality-speech-ai-locally}{C. Barnes, “Run Google Cloud Speech AI lo- cally, no internet connection required,” , 2022} } At the same time, Conformer models use more compute and memory than convolution-only ASR models, e.g. Quartznet \cite{kriman2020quartznet}, because self-attention layers have quadratic time and memory complexity vs. input sequence length.
+Conformers have also been rapidly adopted in industry, especially for streaming ASR on-device and in the cloud. \footnote{ \href{https://cloud. google.com/blog/products/ai-machine-learning/ google-cloud-updates-speech-api-models-for-improved-accuracy}{F. Beaufays, “Google Cloud launches new models for more accurate Speech AI”, 2022}. \href{https:// cloud.google.com/blog/products/ai-machine-learning/ speech-on-device-run-server-quality-speech-ai-locally}{C. Barnes, “Run Google Cloud Speech AI locally, no internet connection required”, 2022} } At the same time, Conformer models use more compute and memory than convolution-only ASR models, e.g. Quartznet \cite{kriman2020quartznet}, because self-attention layers have quadratic time and memory complexity vs. input sequence length.
 The quadratic complexity imposes a severe limitation on the maximum audio length which can be processed by Conformer.
+Scaling Conformer models require modifying conv kernel sizes\cite{zhang2020pushing} in Conformer blocks to stabilize large model training.
 We redesign Conformer to address these challenges.
-Namely: \begin{enumerate} \item We redesign the downsampling schema and sub-sampling block to increase downsampling to 8x (see Fig.\ref{fig:downsampling}) \item We optionally replace original self-attention layers with a combination of local attention and global context token post-training, similarly to LongFormer~\cite{longformer}. \end{enumerate} The proposed encoder has 2.9x fewer multiply-add operations, while scaling linearly with the sequence length.
-It is $2.8 \times$ faster during inference.
+Namely: \begin{enumerate} \item We redesign the downsampling schema and sub-sampling block to increase downsampling to 8x (see Fig.\ref{fig:downsampling}) \item We optionally replace original self-attention layers with a combination of local attention and global context token post-training, similarly to LongFormer~\cite{longformer}. \end{enumerate} The proposed encoder has 2.9x fewer multiply-add operations with global attention, and can be made to scale linearly with sequence length post-training.
+It is $2.8 \times$ faster than an equivalent Conformer during inference.
+It can scale to 1 Billion parameters without any changes to the core architecture.
 We hereby refer to this model as \textbf{Fast Conformer}.
 At the same time, Fast Conformer maintains highly competitive word error rates (WER) on ASR benchmarks.